 No, they did not.
 But they did make us feel like someone worthy of such a treat.

-If I had chosen to skip out on our regular happy hours, I would have missed out on riveting conversation, inside jokes, and various shenanigans that I’ll remember to my dying day.
+If I had chosen to skip out on our regular happy hours, I would have missed out on the riveting conversation, inside jokes, and various shenanigans that I’ll remember to my dying day.
 As Ferris Bueller famously said, “Life moves pretty fast.
-If you don’t stop and look around once in awhile, you could miss it.”
+If you don’t stop and look around once in a while, you could miss it.”
 If you don’t even show up, you’re guaranteed to miss it.

 What’s the Point of the $1,000 Bar Tab?

 I’m a self-described frugal physician.
 Based on my savings rate of about 77% net and 50% of gross income, I could be considered a super saver.
-But there are times and there are places where the frugal choice may not be the best one.
+But there are times, and there are places where the frugal choice may not be the best one.

-In these cases, it’s usually smarter or better to accept that you’ll be temporarily spending a bit outside your comfort zone, like MMM did with his pals, and understand that it’s alright to bust a budget on occasion.
+In these cases, it’s usually smarter or better to accept that you’ll be temporarily spending a bit outside your comfort zone, as MMM did with his pals, and understand that it’s alright to bust a budget on occasion.

-- When you can’t afford big luxuries, like upscale housing, or any housing, a small luxury can be rewarding without sacrificing your future.
+- When you can’t afford big luxuries, like upscale housing or any housing, a small luxury can be rewarding without sacrificing your future.

 - You can be relatively frugal without always being frugal.

 - Don’t choose between living for today and living for tomorrow.
-Make good choices and you can do both.
+Make good choices, and you can do both.